 For guidelines and documents to support application procedures, see:

-For students supported by the PSD who are turning 19 or older and completing a senior secondary course in 2016, schools are referred to the guidelines and application form below:
+For students supported by the PSD who are turning 19 or older and completing a senior secondary course in 2017, schools are referred to the guidance and form below: